mohamedhassan218/LangChain-Practice/pets-name-generator/README.md

 # Overview
 This is the first project done in this [tutorial](https://youtu.be/lG7Uxts9SXs?si=fa3o3XKhu21Y4VmG) from freeCodeCamp.
 In the video, he used OpenAI API but here we're using Hugging Face open-source model.

+It simply takes the type of your pet and it's color.
+Our model recommend five names to your pet.
+Just that!

 # Getting Started
 1. Clone the Repository:
     ``` bash